sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Configuration Drift:

 : The discrepancy of endpoint attributes representing the actual composition of a target endpoint (is-state) and its intended composition (should-state) in the scope of a valid target endpoint composition (could-state) due to continuous alteration of a target endpoint's composition over time.
 Configuration drift exists for both hardware components and software components.
 Typically, the frequency and scale of configuration drift of software components is significantly higher than the configuration drift of hardware components.

+Component:

+: Defined in {{-i2nsft}} as "an encapsulation of software that communicates using Interfaces.
+A Component may be implemented by hardware and/or Software, and be represented using a set of classes.
+In general, a Component encapsulates a set of data structures as well as a set of algorithms that implement the functions that it provides."
+In the context of SACM, a

 Consumer: